henshingly/Toptipper/README.md

 | `<!--Name-->`    | **The name of the tipsters**                  |
 | `<!--Punkte-->`  | **The tipsters' points**                      |

 **tipp.php**

 is located directly in the root directory of your LMO.

-Used to integrate the entire script (adjust content)
+This is actually just an example file and is used to integrate the entire script (adjust content)

 - Example: